buildfarm/buildfarm/_site/docs/execution/execution_properties.md

 ### `debug-after-execution`
 **description:** Runs the execution, but fails it afterward with important debug information on how the execution was performed.

+## Execution Flow:

+This is a special set of action mnemonics (*not* Platform properties) that can be used to test the flow of actions through the execution segments (prequeue/queue)
+In all of these cases, the buildfarm agent which observes the operation at the halt state will deliver a `done` operation with no further processing.

+### `buildfarm:halt-on-execute`

+Server halts execution after receiving the execute request.
+This is the earliest possible halt after creating the operation.

+### `buildfarm:halt-on-deprequeue`

+Server which removes the prequeue entry halts execution.
+This guarantees flow through the prequeue infrastructure.

+### `buildfarm:halt-on-dequeue`

+Worker which removes the queue entry halts execution.
+This guarantees flow through the queue and match.

 ## Additional Information
 Custom properties can also be added to buildfarm's configuration in order to facilitate queue matching (see [Queues](https://buildfarm.github.io/buildfarm/docs/architecture/queues/)).